noir-lang/noir/docs/docs/developers/noir.md

 ] }
 ```

+> **Note:** This `aztec_backend` dependency utilizes the C++ backend's wasm executable instead of compiling from source.
+>
-> **Note:** This aztec_backend dependency utilizes the C++ backend's wasm executable instead of compiling from source.
-Noir compiles down to an intermediate representation, which can then compile down to any proof system that is compatible with this intermediate representation.
-Currently only Aztec's barretenberg proof system is supported, which you can see here as the backend dependency.
+> Noir compiles down to an intermediate representation, which can then compile down to any proof system that is compatible with this intermediate representation.
+Aztec's barretenberg proof system is supported, which is the backend dependency seen here.

-1. Check if the installation was successful:
+4. Check if the installation was successful:

 ```shell
 nargo help
 ```